What is a famine? Criteria, declaration, and controversies

 The IPC is not a single measure.
 It is a framework that includes several related classifications, such as the IPC for Acute Food Insecurity, the IPC for Chronic Food Insecurity, and the IPC for Acute Malnutrition.

-Of the three IPC frameworks, the one for acute food insecurity is the most widely used, given its potential to analyse the level of need in humanitarian crises and guide rapid responses.
-It is calculated from the analysis and consensus of experts on several outcome and context indicators.
-These include food availability, access, consumption, food system stability, unsustainable coping strategies, malnutrition, and mortality (IPC, 2021)Integrated Food Security Phase Classification.
-(2021).
-Indicators utilized by IPC (Version 1). https://www.ipcinfo.org/ipcinfo-website/resources/resources-details/en/c/1154952/.
+Of the three IPC scales, the most widely used is typically the acute food insecurity one, given its potential for analysing the level of need in humanitarian crises and informing rapid response decisions.
+It is calculated on the basis of expert analysis and consensus on several outcome and context indicators.
+These include food availability, access, consumption, food system stability, unsustainable coping strategies, malnutrition and mortality (IPC, 2021).

 As a result of technical consensus among analysts, the IPC scale establishes five possible levels of acute food insecurity: (1) minimal or none, (2) stressed, (3) crisis, (4) emergency, and (5) catastrophe or famine.
 This classification applies to both households and areas.
 Essentially, an area is classified in a specific phase when at least 20% of households are in that phase or in more severe phases.